 L at Montrose Ave.

 For years now, Bushwickians of the bewhiskered, flannel-clad, Vice-subscribing stripe have flocked to Duckduck, one of the few neighborhood bars that spoke their language.
-But thanks to the March opening of Larissa Varges and Marek Gregorski’s “dad’s-old-workshop”-ish pub, the weekend drinking scene is a touch more diversified.
-The duo gut- renovated a long-vacant Mexican restaurant, hand-tiling the entryway, paneling the walls in salvaged wood, and decorating with antique hammers, screwdrivers, and planes.
-The results are rugged and warm, much like the drinkers planted the length of the seventeen-foot-long bar: urban lumberjack types, all swigging $6 beers pulled from a dozen northeasterly focused taps (Tröegs, Kelso, Greenport Harbor) or sipping cocktails made with locally distilled spirits.
-The vibe is buzzy and warm but never L-train crowded, though that may change with the addition of a 1,500-square-foot backyard patio this summer.
+But since the March 2012 opening of Larissa Varges and Marek Gregorski’s “dad’s-old-workshop”-ish pub, the weekend drinking scene is a touch more diversified.
+The duo gut-renovated a long-vacant Mexican restaurant, hand-tiling the entryway, paneling the walls in salvaged wood, and decorating with antique hammers, screwdrivers, and planes.
+The results are rugged and warm, much like the drinkers planted the length of the seventeen-foot-long bar: urban lumber¬jack types, all swigging $6 beers pulled from a dozen northeasterly focused taps (Rockaway, SingleCut, Greenport Harbor) or sipping cocktails made with locally distilled spirits.
+The vibe is buzzy and warm but never L-train crowded, except maybe when the 1,500-square-foot backyard patio is open.

 Picnics with a view, roller-skating nostalgia, and a party for gay headbangers.